Ariqfadh/tktb-backEnd/README.md

 ### 1. Clone the Repository

-Clone this repository to your local machine:
+Clone this repository to your local machine

+### 2. Run BackEnd

+1. Activate venv by venv\Scripts\activate
+2. Change directory to backEnd folder
+3. type uvicorn main:app